 I worked outside the home for 10 hours.
 Once home, I took over caregiving duties and house responsibilities, leaving only 5 hours to sleep at most.
 Many nights I got up at least once to catheterize Lynn and do other care activities.
 I was always tired and sleepy.
 When I was awake, I barely managed to put one foot in front of the other to keep going.

-I felt guilty about everything.
-Guilty that I couldn’t give enough time to Lynn, to my job, to my children, or my elderly parents.
+I felt guilty about everything–that I couldn’t give enough time to Lynn, to my job, to my children, or my elderly parents.
 I knew in my head I was doing my best but not in my heart.
-At the end of each day, when I looked back at what I had accomplished, I never felt I had accomplished enough and would fall into an exhausted sleep dissatisfied with what I had achieved.
+When I looked back at what I had accomplished at the end of each day, I never felt I had accomplished enough and would fall into an exhausted sleep, dissatisfied with what I had achieved.

 I Cried Often

-I cried often going home, in the shower, anywhere I could be alone because I didn’t want Lynn to know how I felt.
+In the shower, I cried, often going home anywhere I could be alone because I didn’t want Lynn to know how I felt.
 He couldn’t help the situation though he often tried to “fix” it.
-His attempts to “fix” me just made me angry and frustrated creating a rift between us at times.
-There was nothing he could do; I would try to explain but he kept pushing until he would finally give up.
+His attempts to “fix” me just made me angry and frustrated, creating a rift between us at times.
+There was nothing he could do; I would try to explain, but he kept pushing until he finally gave up.

 Money Was Tight

 We were not eligible for Medicaid is a federally aided state-operated program that provides medical benefits for low incomes people who meet specified eligibility criteria.
-Individual states determine the benefits covered, program eligibility, rates of payment for providers, and methods of administering the program. because my income was too high but if we hired someone to help, we wouldn’t have enough money to pay our bills.
+Individual states determine the benefits covered, program eligibility, rates of payment for providers, and methods of administering the program.
+More because my income was too high, but we wouldn’t have enough money to pay our bills if we hired someone to help.
 I thought about quitting my job, but if I did that, then I would not have health insurance (this was before the Affordable Care Act), so I keep going it alone.
 I felt like I carried a heavyweight around all the time.

 Developed Depression is an illness that involves the body, mood, and thoughts.
 In addition, depression affects how a person eats, how much he sleeps, what he feels about himself, and how he thinks about things.
 Depression is not the same as a passing blue mood.
 It is not a sign of personal weakness, or a condition wished away.
 People with depression cannot merely “pull themselves together” and get better.
 Without treatment, symptoms can last for weeks, months, or years.
 A mood disorder marked especially by sadness, inactivity, difficulty in thinking and concentration, a significant increase or decrease in appetite and time spent sleeping, feelings of worthlessness and hopelessness, and sometimes suicidal tendencies.